arthur-boixel/graal-stratified-negation/README.md

 # graal-stratified-negation
-A Java Tool to visualize Graph of Rules Dependencies, compute stratification and saturate a fact base composed of existential rules with default negation.
+A tool to compute and visualize the Graph of Rules Dependencies of an ontology composed of existential rules with default negation.
+It can compute a stratification if the rule base is stratifiable and apply forward chaining on a given fact base.

 # How to Use
 ## Command Line